Kizaki

 Declare HTTP endpoints in Inspire and route requests into server handlers.

-Routes define the HTTP surface of your app for callers outside the normal generated-client path.
-They are the right tool for webhooks, partner integrations, machine-to-machine APIs, and any external system that should talk to your app over plain HTTP.
+Routes define the HTTP surface of your app for callers outside the generated-client path.
+Use them for webhooks, partner integrations, machine-to-machine APIs, and external systems that talk to your app over plain HTTP.

 Basic Shape